Teamwork is a critical component of delivering and improving excellent customer service.

 A customer messaging platform such as Crisp

-Customer messaging platforms such as Crisp comes in with multiple features: shared inbox, knowledge base, chatbots, customer engagement tools.
+Customer messaging platforms such as Crisp comes in with multiple features: shared inbox, knowledge base, chatbots, and customer engagement tools.

 It allows businesses to centralize everything into one place, making it much easier for teams to collaborate and solve customers' questions.